phluid61/hashmap-gem/README.md

 ```

 ### `map_keys(&block)`
-*Yields* +key+
+**Yields**: *key*

-Returns a new hash which is a copy of the current hash but each key is replaced by the result of running it through +block+.
+Returns a new hash which is a copy of the current hash but each key is replaced by the result of running it through *block*.

-If +block+ returns duplicate keys, they will be overwritten in the resulting hash.
+If *block* returns duplicate keys, they will be overwritten in the resulting hash.

 ```ruby
 {'a'=>1, 'b'=>2}.map_keys { |k| k*2 } #=> {'aa'=>1, 'bb'=>2}